 If it was considered slightly unusual to recommend a Zinogre model to a new player, this marks a return to old faithful.
 We’re all too aware that we’ve recommended Nargacuga weapons in 3 out of our 4 articles so far – we’ll stop soon, honest – but these things are just so damned useful that it’s hard not to.
 As per usual with these things raw damage has been exchanged for a huge amount of affinity, so we’re exchanging the size of the numbers for the amount of orange ones, and whilst this alone would be enough to tempt hunter back to the black and flighty beast, this particular weapon type has a party piece: Pierce Ammo, more specifically it’s level 1 iteration, and the ability to Rapid Fire with it.

 It’s probably worth explaining that Pierce ammo in particular does what it’s name might suggest; it pierces through the monster.
 However, on its journey through whatever you have shot it will deal multiple iterations of damage, which just might have a positive synergy with something like… Affinity, perhaps?
 Thus we reach the zenith of our recommendation: The Hidden Eye has a huge amount of Affinity, will use Rapid Fire to throw out multiple rounds at once, of an ammo type that hits the target multiple times on it’s way through.
-We’d write more here but well… Just make it, listen to the sound effects, watch the orange numbers fly and try, really try hard not to smile whilst doing so.
+We’d write more here but well… Just make it, listen to the sound effects, watch the orange numbers fly and try in vain to keep a smile off your face whilst doing so.